Meet the Local Leader: Jarmila Yu

 There's usually the chance to discuss a business-related issue one of us is facing.
 Here’s where the magic happens as we each offer our own perspective on it.
 Potential approaches or solutions then start to appear.

-Why should small business owners in and around Surrey consider joining your monthly meet-up?
+Why should small business owners in and around Berkshire, Hampshire and Surrey consider joining your monthly meet-up?

 If you need a dose of camaraderie, a bit of a boost, and a connection with like-minded business owners, come along to the monthly meet-up.

-If small business owners need a reminder about how good Surrey can be, I'm on hand to fly the Surrey flag.
-Living, raising a family, and building a business here, I've had the opportunity to explore the county.
+If small business owners need a reminder about how good Berkshire, Hampshire and Surrey can be, I'm on hand to fly the flag for entrepreneurship.
+Living, raising a family, and building a business here, I've had the opportunity to explore the three counties.

 If you had to start a business all over again, what would you do differently?